Web Ref: 4362

 • First Floor: Main villa entrance with stairs to lower level.
 Double bedroom (A/C, ceiling fan) with en suite shower room.
 Double bedroom (A/C, ceiling fans) with en suite shower room and doors to shared balcony.
 Double bedroom (A/C, ceiling fan) with Jack and Jill style en suite bathroom (also accessed via landing) and doors to shared balcony.
 Twin bedroom (A/C, ceiling fan) with doors to shared balcony.

 • Outside: Sun terrace.
 In-built barbecue.
 Table tennis.
-Pool table.
 Covered dining terrace.
 Private parking.

 • Private infinity swimming pool (10m x 5m) with Roman steps

-The highlight of the villa is its impressive outdoor setting.
-A welcoming private pool sits at the centre of the sun-soaked terrace, with uninterrupted views across the countryside and out to sea.
-Whether you’re enjoying a leisurely breakfast, a barbecue under the stars, or simply unwinding on a sunbed, the exterior spaces invite you to make the most of Corfu’s natural beauty.
-There is a covered dining area, ample seating, plus table tennis for all to enjoy.
+A highlight of the villa is its impressive outdoor space.
+A tempting infinity pool sits at the centre of the relaxing terrace, with uninterrupted views across the landscape and out to sea.
+Whether you’re enjoying a leisurely breakfast, a barbecue under the stars, or simply unwinding on a sunbed, this superb outside area invites you to make the most of Corfu’s natural beauty.
+There’s also a covered dining spot, ample seating, plus table tennis for all to enjoy.

-Panorama Andrea’s location combines tranquillity with accessibility.
-The nearby resort of Agios Spyridon (3.2km) is only a few minutes away by car and offers family-friendly beaches, traditional tavernas, and local shops.
-The villa is perfectly placed to visit charming villages like Perithia (6.5km), the lively harbour town of Kassiopi (8km), and the long coastline of Acharavi.
-With scenic walks, nature reserves such as Antinioti Lagoon (3.6km), and historic spots all within easy reach, this location makes for an ideal base for those wanting to relax, explore and discover.
+Panorama Andrea is well placed for local amenities, with the nearby resort of Agios Spyridon (3.2km) only a few minutes away by car, offering family-friendly beaches, traditional tavernas and local shops.
+For those looking to explore more of the island, you’re perfectly placed to visit charming villages like Perithia (6.5km), the lively harbour town of Kassiopi (8km) and the long coastline of Acharavi.
+With scenic walks, nature reserves like Antinioti Lagoon (3.6km) and historic spots all within easy reach, the villa makes a perfect base for both relaxation and discovery.

 • Property Licence No. 0829K91000339901